exVick/Drones_SS2024/README.md

 - Valko Dzhankardashliyski

 Files:
-1) drone_classification.ipynb: this file contains most of the code The code is well structured and easy to follow.
+1) drone_classification.ipynb: This file contains most of the code The code is well structured and easy to follow.
-2) Frequency_bands_analysis.ipynb: this is an auxiliary file, where we performed analysis of the peaks from the FFT for each drone type.
-In it we identified the most suitable ranges, which we later used in the main file.
+2) Frequency_bands_analysis.ipynb: This is an auxiliary file, in which we performed analysis of the peaks from the FFT for each drone type.
+In the notebook we identified the most suitable ranges, which we later used in the main file.
 3) environment.yml: A yml file containing the environment for the project.
+4) Drone_classification_presentation.pdf: The slides from our presentation.

 ## 1. The tasks we had